In addition to tropes inherited from the show, this story provides examples of the following tropes:

 And That's Terrible: The Storyteller usually describes Heather in neutral terms ("the queen bee", "the dragon girl", etc.), but describes her in negative terms ("the Dark Queen", "the Princess of Darkness", etc.) when Heather is planning or doing something underhanded.

-Animals Not to Scale: The lake is allegedly infested with giant man-eating lampreys, which become the unlikely subject of a running gag.
+Animals Not to Scale: The lake is allegedly infested with giant man-eating lampreys, implied to reach a maximum length of 50 feet or more.note The largest real world lamprey, the Sea Lamprey, tops out at 3-4 feet long.
+These become the unlikely subject of a running gag.
 Some of the sharks are improbably large as well, big enough to “down a fully loaded canoe at a gulp”.

 Anime Hair: When the vain Chris refuses once too often to let Katie and Sadie be on the same team, they physically assault him and, among other indignities, forcibly restyle his hair to “an irregular, spiky mane, the likes of which is rarely seen outside of anime.”